hemant-sw/k8s/Kubernetes-basics.md

         - Database
         - Chat
         - networks
-       So we have to deploy entire application again if we want to make any modifcation in any specific service of the application which is not a good pratice, Now we dont use this approch.
+       Problem with monolithic approach is that suppose we want to make any modification in the application we have to deploy entire application again. which is not a good pratice, Now we dont use this approch.

     2- Micro Services - In Micro services we deploy each services individually like Frontend, Backend, Database.